On the cone of weighted graphs generated by triangles: Background

 \begin{ex} Let $n \ge 6$.
 The edge-weighted graph $y$ on vertex set $[n]$ with

 is a facet normal of $\tau_n$.
 This is easy to verify directly.
-Any triangle avoiding vertex $n$ has all of its edges of weight zero, and any triangle containing edge $\{1,n\}$ also has weight $1-1=0$.
-If we include among this family of zero-sum triangles any triangle of positive weight, say $\{2,3,n\}$, it is possible to span any other such triangle.
-For more details, including why $n \ge 6$ is needed, see \cite{Kseniya}. \end{ex}
+Any triangle avoiding vertex $n$ is orthogonal to $y$, as is any triangle containing edge $\{1,n\}$.
+If we include with these triangles one of positive weight, say on $\{2,3,n\}$, it is possible to span the whole space by a similar argument as in Example~\ref{cut}.
+For more details, including why $n \ge 6$ is needed, we refer the reader to \cite{Kseniya}. \end{ex}

 It is natural to call the facet $y$ described by Example~\ref{star} a \emph{star} facet of $\tau_n$.
-It has a combinatorial interpretation for triangle decomposition, albeit of very mild significance: the inequality $\langle y, \mathds{1}_K \rangle \ge 0$ is asserting that, should $G$ have a fractional triangle decomposition, there cannot exist any vertex of degree 1 in $G$.
-The star $y$ centered at such a vertex would have $\langle y, \mathds{1}_G \rangle = -1$.
+It has a combinatorial interpretation for decomposition into triangles, albeit of very mild significance: the inequality $\langle y, \mathds{1}_K \rangle \ge 0$ is asserting that, should $G$ have a fractional triangle decomposition, there cannot exist any vertex of degree 1 in $G$.
+The star $y$ centered at such a vertex and aligned so that the negative edge is the pendant edge would have $\langle y, \mathds{1}_G \rangle = -1$.